How to Organize a World Language Lip Sync Night!

 5. Tell the local newspaper about the event that you have planned.
 They can even announce it beforehand in the paper and will perhaps write a little feature about the show.

 1. Bring entrance slips and leave them with the teacher by the front of the auditorium.
 Set up a small table for this person.

-2. Bring in a box if collecting money.
-Get change beforehand if you will be collecting a specific entry fee.
+2. Get change beforehand and bring a money box if you will be collecting a specific entry fee.